HassanAbdelzaher/Startup/README.md

 **Description:**
 Track expenses, add categories, and show simple reports.

-**Guide:**
+**Detailed Guide:**
-- Use a struct for expenses.
+- [ ] Define an `Expense` struct with fields for amount, category, and date.
-- Store in slice or file.
+- [ ] Allow users to add new expenses and list all expenses.
-- Calculate total per category.
+- [ ] Calculate and display totals by category.
+- [ ] Optionally, save/load expenses from a JSON or CSV file.

 ---